The last month of the winter,

 Rainfall

-The month with the least rainfall in Phuket is February, when the rain falls for 3 days and typically collects 23.9mm (0.94") of precipitation.
+February is the month with the least rainfall.
+Rain falls for 3 days and accumulates 24mm (0.94") of precipitation.

 Sea temperature